 FailedToDeliverEmail

-, this is because the given user is blocked from signing in, such as you shared mailbox identities.
-This is normal behavior and you can filter them out in the report.
+because they are blocked from signing in.
+This is expected behavior, and you can filter them out in the report.

 Progress of the attack simulation